bmrips/dotfiles/README.md

    - Dark Reader:
      - follow the system's theme, and
      - enable per-website dark theme detection.
-   - KeepassXC: connect to the database.
+   - KeePassXC: connect to the database.
    - Simple Translate:
      - Enable the DeepL API, and
      - set German as primary and English as secondary language.